MilkyDeveloper/fuselage/README.md

 ## Installation
 First, we need to flash MrChromebox's custom UEFI bios.
 As ripped from his [guide here](https://wiki.mrchromebox.tech/Firmware_Write_Protect#Disabling_WP_on_CR50_Devices_via_CCD),

+> The install seems lengthy but it really isn't if you follow the instructions carefully

 ### Enable Developer Mode
 * Enter Recovery Mode: press/hold ESC and Refresh, then press Power for ~1s; release all 3 keys
 * Press CTRL+D to switch to Developer Mode; confirm when prompted